ncopenpass/CampaignFinance/CONTRIBUTING.md

 - Create a feature branch
 - Make your changes
 - Commit and push your changes
-- Create a PR from your forked repo to the main repo
+- Create a PR from your forked repo to the main repo (be sure to link the issue)
+- Tag two reviewers
+- `Squash and merge` after PR is approved